zshi719/2025-Data-24100/class_notes/06_flask_1.md

 ### Important notes on Headers

-- Headers are case weird.
-While they should be case insensitive some applications which manipulate them in weird ways.
+- Headers are handled inconsistently regarding case.
+While they should be case insensitive, some applications manipulate them in unexpected ways.
 Whenever you compare them it is best practice to handle case yourself.
-- Underscores cannot be in headers -- use `-` instead if you want break things up.
+- Underscores cannot be in headers -- use `-` instead if you want to separate words.